New England Meteoritical Services

 Abee, Canada, EH4 enstatite chondrite, 14.9 grams{short description of image} Armel, Colorado, L5 chondrite, 13.9 grams

 Alberta, Canada.
 EH4, Fell June 10, 1952.
 107 kg recovered, single stone, from a hole 2ft ro 3ft in diameter, 6 feet deep, and inclined at an angle of 25 degrees to the vertical.
 Abee is a rare enstatite chondrite, high-iron subgroup, black, with impact-melt breccia.
-32mm x 29mm x 8mm, 14.9 grams, Email for new price!
-Yuma County, Colorado.
+32mm x 29mm x 8mm, 14.9 grams, SOLD Yuma County, Colorado.
 Found 1967.
 L5 chondrite.
 A single 9.2 kg stone was plowed up in a field.
 Dark brown/black goundmass, abundant Ni/Fe grains, chondrules.
-13.9 grams, 38mm x 27mm x 5mm, $125.00.
+13.9 grams, 38mm x 27mm x 5mm, $90.00.

 {short description of image} {short description of image}

-Buck Mountain Wash, Arizona, H3-5 chondrite, 18.52 grams Orgueil, CI1, France, CI1 carbonaceous chondrite, fragment {short description of image}
+Buck Mountain Wash, Arizona, H3-5 chondrite, 18.52 grams Orgueil, France, CI1 carbonaceous chondrite, fragment {short description of image}

 Mohave, Arizona.
 H3-5 chondrite.
 Found 2004.
 Low TKW - only 798 grams in a single stone.
 Weathering grade: W1.
 Shock stage: S2.